xBrendan66/xBrendan66.github.io/content/posts/Setting-Up-The-Blog.md

      ```
    - After this, `bmatho.com` started showing my blog, though it was formatted weirdly...

 3. **Fixing the Formatting Issue:**

    ![Formatting Issue](/Setting%20Up%20The%20Blog/Formatting%20Issue.jpg)

    - My base URL in the `hugo.toml` file was set to `https://bmatho.com`, but since I hadn’t set up HTTPS yet, this was causing the formatting issue.
    - I changed it to `bmatho.com`, and the site loaded correctly.
-   - I then proceeded to enable HTTPS for my domain, changed the URL back to https:// within hugo.toml, pushed the change and verified that is is now working!
+   - I then proceeded to enable HTTPS for my domain, changed the URL back to `https://` within `hugo.toml`, pushed the change and verified that is is now working!

 ### Adding a Favicon
 To replace the default “globe” favicon, I used [favicon.io](https://favicon.io/favicon-generator/) to create a custom favicon.

 1. Downloaded the favicon files and added them directly to the `static/` folder of my Hugo project.